Delhi's final electoral roll published with 1.47 cr voters; significant rise in youngsters, women | Business

 Special focus was on enrolment of young voters in the 18 to 19 years age group.
 Total 67,930 young voters were added in the electoral rolls of Delhi during the special summary revision which means 26.7 per cent of the total addition of 2,54,470 names added during the revision were young voters, the statement said.

-Due to purification of electoral roll, the Electors to Population (EP) Ratio has also improved from 68.58 to 67.71 towards the normative value of 67, said the statement.
-As compared to the Final Roll of last year, the EP Ratio has improved by 1.58 points.
+A total of 9,335 prospective voters applied for registration in the electoral rolls of Delhi during special summary revision, 2024, it said.

 Krishnamurthy said that in order to achieve good quality electoral roll, purification of electoral roll is also necessary as addition and deletion of names is a continuous process.
-Under house to house verification, total 3,97,004 entries from the electoral roll were deleted which included 3,07,788 names of permanently shifted electors, 56,773 dead electors and 32,443 multiple entries, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)